-Because they are thought to promote a healthy intestinal bacterial environment, products containing live (or ‘friendly’) bacteria such as acidophilus have been shown to improve constipation in adults and children (ii).
-They have also had some success in trials for treating diarrhoea associated with IBS (iii).
+Because they are thought to promote a healthy intestinal bacterial environment, products containing live (or ‘friendly’) bacteria such as acidophilus have been shown to improve constipation in adults and children (viii).
+They have also had some success in trials for treating diarrhoea associated with IBS (ix).

-These help to feed the ‘friendly’ bacteria, which is also thought to improve intestinal environment.
-Examples of soluble fibre include fructo-oligiosaccharides (FOS), which has been used as a treatment for IBS.
-There is some evidence that FOS may relieve IBS symptoms, including one study that combined FOS with live bacteria (iv).
+These help to feed the ‘friendly’ bacteria, which is also thought to improve the intestinal environment.
+Examples of soluble fibre include fructo-oligosaccharides (FOS), which has been used as a treatment for IBS.
+There is some evidence that FOS may relieve IBS symptoms, including one study that combined FOS with live bacteria (x).

 According to the British Acupuncture Council, acupuncture may also help alleviate pain, anxiety and depression, as well as regulate the motility of the digestive tract and raise the threshold of bowel pain.

-Meanwhile, relaxation therapy may be worth a try if you find stress or other psychological factors trigger your IBS symptoms (v).
-There is also evidence that hypnotherapy may improve IBS symptoms in both adults (v) and children (vi).
+Meanwhile, relaxation therapy may be worth a try if you find stress or other psychological factors trigger your IBS symptoms (xi).
+There is also evidence that hypnotherapy may improve IBS symptoms in both adults (xi) and children (xii).